Saad-Zia/Google-Dorking-for-Penetration-Tester/README.md

 - **Buy a domain name**
      - Any website needs a name.
 Therefore, the first step is to register a domain name for your future website.
 The name of the website will become its permanent address where users can find it on the Internet.

+- **Decide which types of websites you are building**

+ There are two main types of websites;
+   - Static
+   - Dynamic